 Take high-quality real estate photos for the listing

 The next step is to photograph your home in all its glory.
-This is where your hard work decluttering, cleaning, and staging pays off.
+This is where your hard work of decluttering, cleaning, and staging pays off.
 Gladys Blum, a top real estate agent in Salem, Oregon, says that professional, high-quality pictures are critical for every room.

 “I’ve seen beautiful homes that just don’t get any attention because they’re not photographed right,” she says.
 “I mean, if you do dinky little pictures of unorganized rooms, you won’t have a second look.”